Master clock: History

 Between the late 1800s and the availability of Internet time services, many large institutions that depended on accurate timekeeping such as schools, offices, railway networks, telephone exchanges, and factories used master/slave clock networks.
 These consisted of multiple slave clocks and other timing devices, connected through wires to a master clock which kept them synchronized by electrical signals.
 The master clock was usually a precision pendulum clock with a seconds pendulum and a robust mechanism.
 It generated periodic timing signals by electrical contacts attached to the mechanism, transmitted to the controlled equipment through pairs of wires.
-The controlled devices could be wall clocks, tower clocks, factory sirens, school bells, time card punches, and paper tape programmers which ran factory machines.
-Thousands of such systems were installed in industrial countries and enabled the precise scheduling which industrial economies depended on.
+The controlled devices could be wall clocks, tower clocks, factory sirens, school bells, time card punches, and paper tape programmers that ran factory machines.
+Thousands of such systems were installed in industrial countries and enabled the precise scheduling that industrial economies depended on.

-In early networks the slave clocks had their own timekeeping mechanism and were just corrected by the signals from the master clock every hour, 6, 12, or 24 hours.
-In later networks the slave clocks were simply counters which used a stepper motor to advance the hands with each pulse from the master clock, once per second or once per minute.
+In early networks, the slave clocks had their own timekeeping mechanism and were just corrected by the signals from the master clock every hour, 6, 12, or 24 hours.
+In later networks, the slave clocks were simply counters that used a stepper motor to advance the hands with each pulse from the master clock, once per second or once per minute.
 Some types, such as the Synchronome, had optional extra mechanisms to compare the time of the clock with a national time service that distributed time signals from astronomical regulator clocks in a country's naval observatory by telegraph wire.
 An example is the GPO time service in Britain which distributed signals from the Greenwich Observatory.

 The British Post Office (GPO) used such master clocks in their electromechanical telephone exchanges to generate the call timing pulses necessary to charge telephone subscribers for their calls, and to control sequences of events such as the forcible clearing of connections where the calling subscriber failed to hang up after the called subscriber had done so.
 The UK had four such manufacturers, all of whom made clocks to the same GPO specification and which used the Hipp Toggle impulse system; these were Gent and Co., of Leicester, Magneta Ltd of Leatherhead in Surrey, Synchronome Ltd of Alperton, north-west London, and Gillett and Johnson.